 I have also worked in collaboration with visual artists to further examine the kind of relation between image and text that I’ve discussed in terms of pictography in Signs of the Americas.
 One such collaboration, with the visual artist Eamon Ore-Giron, has resulted in an artist book published by Bom Dia Books in Berlin.
 This artist book—titled Infinite Regress (Bom Dia Books, 2020)—pairs paintings from Giron’s series with my poetry and writing about the art (and its interaction with the tradition of Peruvian goldwork and the geometries of hard-edged abstraction).
 My “Tractatus” for this project channels my research and work exploring the hemispheric literatures and cultures of the Americas to create a poetry thick with abstraction, exploring the formal and theoretical elements of the artist’s works (in its optical play and multiplicity of planes on the canvas) as a kind of apprehensibility of origins in their visual and poetic forms.

 I am presently (2022) working on a few projects.

 One is a work of scholarship on the relation between divination and migration.
 These two things come together in my inquiry as twinned modes of risk analysis in scenes of temporal crisis (people seeking to possess a new future).
-This new book, “Migrant Lots,” considers the risk analysis of contemporary global migration not from the dehumanizing standards of probability (and the science of demographics to which such practices of making social norms out of numbers and counts gives rise), but rather from older (Pre-Pascalian) figurations of risk: such as fortune, fate, influence, and divination.
+This new book, “Migrant Lots,” considers the risk analysis of contemporary global migration not from the dehumanizing standards of probability (and the science of demographics to which such practices of making social norms out of numbers and counts gives rise), but rather from older (pre-Pascalian) figurations of risk: such as fortune, fate, influence, and divination.
 Therefore, this project is located in two main historical moments and locales—the literature and arts of contemporary inter-American migration (especially from Central America and Mexico to the United States) and the European Renaissance, in which the theorization of such figures as fortune, fate, and foresight was robust.
 A preliminary chapter of this book appeared in article form (“A Migrant’s Lotería: Risk, Fortune, Fate, and Probability in the Borderlands of Juan Felipe Herrera and Artemio Rodríguez’s Lotería Cards and Fortune Poems”) in Modern Philology in 2020.